dn0sar/frontal_poc/README.md

 git am ../kernel_patch/0001-Avoids-enabling-ints-if-it-might-jump-to-userspace.patch
 ```

-- Now compile the kernel (note: this might take up to a couple of hours to execute on your machine.):
+- Now compile the kernel (note: this might take up to a couple of hours to execute on your machine):

 ```
 sudo apt-get build-dep linux linux-image-$(uname -r)